ladyd252/bad-baby/_drafts/mini-matcha-cheesecakes.md

     cheesecakes, and top with berries.
 ---

 So this past weekend Mike and I had a bunch of friends over for a special event: Mike did a "mini concert" of Bob Dylan covers, and I made a whole bunch of mini desserts\!
-We called it "Dylan and Desserts", because alliteration.&nbsp;
+We also used the event to raise money for an org we care about - the National Suicide Prevention Lifeline ([https://suicidepreventionlifeline.org/](https://suicidepreventionlifeline.org/)).
+It was a nice way to have a fun evening with friends and also feel good about it\!
+We decided to call it "Dylan and Desserts", because alliteration.

 One of said desserts was this mini matcha cheesecake.
 How cute is that???&nbsp;